-The SPARC dataset
+The SPARC Dataset

 A SPARC dataset includes everything needed to understand, reuse, and reproduce a research study.
 It's made up of data files, supporting documents, and detailed descriptions (metadata), all provided by the research team and curated by the SPARC curation team.
 Optionally, associated analysis and visualization scripts, as well as computational models can also be included.